Skip to main content

 Different tenancy types:

-As the law between England and Wales is diverging, we now have separate templates for our English and Welsh tenancy agreements.
-We have the following main tenancy types:
+As the law between England and Wales is diverging, we now have separate templates for our English and Welsh agreements.
+As follows:

-• Standard ASTs.
+• Standard APTs.
 Our most popular tenancy form.

-• Standard ASTs for a room in a shared house.
+• Standard APTs for a room in a shared house.
 These are suitable for HMO properties where you are renting out individual rooms where tenants share the common parts.

 • Resident landlord lets.
 These are where a landlord grants a tenancy for self-contained accommodation for the property where they live, as opposed to lodger agreements (for which see our special website here).